Complain About a Licensee

 What Happens Once a Complaint is Filed

-In every instance, the Enforcement Division immediately notifies the complainant by mail that the CBA has received the complaint.
+Once a complaint is received, the Enforcement Division will notify the complainant by mail or e-mail, that the CBA has received the complaint.
 Then the complaint itself is subjected to an initial screening process.

 Filing a Complaint with the CBA

-Consistent with the CBA's highest priority -- protection of the consumer -- the Enforcement Division's purpose is to oversee all aspects of the investigative and enforcement processes.
-It initiates complaints as well as investigates those filed by consumers.
+Consistent with the CBA's highest priority – consumer protection – the Enforcement Division's purpose is to oversee the investigative processes.
+It investigates consumer complaints, in addition to initiating internal complaints.
 The subjects of such complaints and investigations include both licensees and those practicing public accounting without a license.
-As part of these processes, the Enforcement Division establishes if the CBA has jurisdiction under California law, and it determines whether enforcement sanctions should be imposed when CBA statutes and regulations are violated.
+As part of these processes, the Enforcement Division determines if the CBA has jurisdiction under California law, and, if so, whether to initiate enforcement action for violations of statutes, regulations, or both.

-The CBA's professional Investigative CPAs investigate complaints based upon substantial and tangible facts relating to specific violations of the CBA's laws and regulations.
+The CBA investigates complaints based upon substantial and tangible facts relating to specific violations of the CBA's laws and regulations.
 The CBA has no authority under California law to regulate the fees charged by its licensees.
 Fee disputes are civil matters that are appropriately adjudicated by the courts or settled through arbitration.
 The CBA has statutory authority to discipline its registrants and licensees for violations of the Accountancy Act which may include:

 - Negligence or incompetence;